Posted in Recipes - Bake at Home

 • 1 tsp baking soda

-Roll large tablespoons of mixture into balls and place on a lined or greased baking sheet
+3. Shape: Roll large tablespoons of mixture into balls and place on the tray, leaving room to spread.

 They shall grow not old, as we that are left grow old: